 But even if the retail and recreational use of cannabis were to become legal at the federal level, or if marijuana were rescheduled by the DEA, the cannabis industry would remain a high-risk business space, according to Hypur COO Michael Sinnwell.

-Scottsdale, Arizona-based Hypur offers an electronic payment system that “enables U.S. banks and credit unions to safely and profitably serve cash-intensive businesses through banking and payment technology designed specifically for highly regulated industries,” such as marijuana.
+Scottsdale, Arizona-based Hypur offers cannabis payments and “enables U.S. banks and credit unions to safely and profitably serve cash-intensive businesses through banking and payment technology designed specifically for highly regulated industries,” such as marijuana.

 Acquiring an account with mainstream financial service providers is difficult for marijuana businesses but not impossible.
 Holding on to that account, however, has proven to be an exercise in exhaustion.
 In January and February of this year, dozens of marijuana companies––some that touch the plant, and even technology companies operating in the space––were reportedly dropped from PayPal, Square, and Stripe.